Ruebennase/EventStoreML/README.md

 4. Meta types for documentation and governance
 5. Visualizers for event lineage and schema trees
 6. Integration with existing event sourcing frameworks
-7. Representation of Event Models entirely as `.esml` files
+7. Representation of Event Models (Adam Dymitruk style) entirely as `.esml` files

 ---